 All paperwork accompanying each sample should be as complete as possible.
 This information is critical to providing a complete and accurate analysis report.
 Be sure to note if any oil was added between oil drains and the type used.

 Once a lab receives an oil sample, it typically takes 24 to 72 hours before the data is ready for reporting.
 For optimal benefit, samples should be sent in promptly after they are taken.

 "It is very important that the oil analysis user realizes the longer it takes to get the sample to the lab, the longer it takes to get data back," Betner comments.
 "It is not uncommon for samples to sit around shops waiting to accumulate several samples so that a bundle can be shipped to save on shipping costs.
 But in the long run, the value of the testing is lost due to this type of delay."

-Metallic trace particles from wear, products of the combustion process and any externally generated contaminants will all become trapped in oil as it circulates through the engine or other operating systems.
+Metallic trace particles from wear, products of the combustion process and any externally generated contaminants will all become trapped in oil as it circulates through the engine or other key systems.
 Consequently, the oil becomes a working history of these components.